sporto/elm-tutorial/building/webpack.md

 - This config creates a Webpack dev server, see the key `devServer`.
 We will be using this server for development instead of Elm reactor.
 - Entry point for our application will be `./src/index.js`, see the `entry` key.

+## Index.html

+As we are not using Elm reactor anymore we will need to create our own HTML for containing the application.